When Is Google’s Birthday?

 If you have ever sat in front of a computer, it’s more than likely you have made your way over to google.com.
-And for our Digital Marketing school it is almost certain that our students have spent countless hours on the Google search engine.
-If you’ve ever researched your favorite musician, actor, looked up what a certain combination of various illness symptoms could mean, you have undoubtedly spent time clicking through Google’s numerous web pages and articles.
+And for our Digital Marketing school, it is almost certain that our students have spent countless hours on the Google search engine results page (SERPs).
+If you’ve ever researched your favorite musician, actor, looked up what certain illness symptoms could mean, or searching for help working out a homework problem, you have undoubtedly spent time clicking through Google’s numerous web pages and links to articles.

 A Brief History:

 In 1995, Larry Page was in the midst of considering attending graduate school at Stanford University.
 While visiting the school, Page was assigned to a second-year graduate student, Sergey Brin, to be given a tour of the campus.
 According to lifewire.com Page and Brin were not fast friends, they found each other a bit obnoxious and difficult to deal with; however, despite a bumpy start, they soon “debated each other into friendship and partnership.”

 [contact-form-7 id=”31766″ title=”Be a better person of your self form” html_class=”gray-form”]